-Matt is a trial lawyer specializing in real estate, land use, and commercial litigation.
+Matt is a trial lawyer specializing in real estate, land use, and business litigation.
 He focuses on finding practical solutions to his clients’ disputes and helps them reach their business objectives through the strategic use of both litigation and non-litigation methods.

 Matt works with business owners, real estate developers, sand and aggregate producers, and landowners on a wide ranges of issues, including:

 - Environmental review and due diligence for real estate developments, land acquisitions, site repurposing, leasing and non-metallic aggregate mining and processing facilities;